cdktf/cdktf-provider-hcp/docs/provider.python.md

 The path to a file containing a JWT token retrieved from an OpenID Connect (OIDC) or OAuth2 provider.

+At least one of `token_file` or `token` must be set, if both are set then `token` takes precedence.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.94.1/docs#token_file HcpProvider#token_file}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.95.0/docs#token_file HcpProvider#token_file}

 ---